trungtt198x/polymedia-spam/README.md

 ## Mining mechanism

-A Sui "epoch" is roughly equivalent to 1 day.
+An Iota "epoch" is roughly equivalent to 1 day.

 Users send txs to increase their tx counters during epoch `N`, register their tx counters during epoch `N+1`, and mint SPAM anytime from epoch `N+2` based on the spamming they did in epoch `N`: